0x4007/rpc2/README.md

-# `@0x4007/rpc-provider`
+# `@0x4007/ubiquity-rpc-provider`

-`RpcHandler` is a TypeScript class designed to efficiently manage RPC (Remote Procedure Call) endpoints across various blockchain networks.
+`UbiquityRpcProvider` is a TypeScript class designed to efficiently manage RPC (Remote Procedure Call) endpoints across various blockchain networks.
 It intelligently selects the fastest available RPC endpoint for a given chain, caches endpoints for performance optimization, and gracefully handles request failures by retrying with alternative endpoints.

 ## Features